478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 13. P3 — Other Tools and Push/Pull Models
+# 13. P3 — Other Automation and Configuration-Management Tools

 ## 71. What other configuration-management tools are commonly used?